 Personal data refers to any information that can uniquely identify an individual person (a) on its own, or (b) when combined with other information.
 Under the PDPA, business contact information (e. g. full name, business address, business telephone number) is not considered as personal data so long as it is used strictly for business-to-business (B2B) transactions.

-The types of personal data we collect about you include:
+The types of personal data we collect about you include (but not limited to) the following:

 We use the personal data you provide us for one or more of the following purposes: